Excursion Destinations

 Sieska Key

-Immokallee und Corkscrew Swamp
+Immokallee and Corkscrew Swamp

 On the west coast of Florida, just off the tourist areas around Fort Myers, Bonita Springs and Naples, Immokalee and its surroundings invite to a unique nature experience.